-The holiday centerpiece literally lies at the core of your home’s December decorations.
+The holiday centerpiece literally lies at the core of your home’s Christmas decorations.
 It can take on nearly endless forms, limited only by your creativity and the overall holiday look you are aiming for.

 To help you design a holiday centerpiece and make it truly your own, we’ve put together some examples and tips on how to create a centerpiece that matches your style.
 Whether your home is modern, traditional or a hip urban apartment, you can make it merry with the right holiday centerpiece.

 To create a traditional holiday look, we recommend going natural: using evergreens, fruits, and flowers, along with candles and other nostalgic elements.

 For our example winter traditional centerpiece shown in the video above (and in the pictures here), we used: